abhinavsingh/proxy.py/README.md

 - `master` branch contains latest `stable` code and is available via `PyPi` repository and `Docker` containers via `hub.docker.com`

   Issues reported for `stable` releases are considered with top-priority.
-However, currently we don't backport fixes into older releases.
+However, currently we don't back port fixes into older releases.
 Example, if you reported an issue in `v2.3.1`, but current `master` branch now contains `v2.4.0rc1`.
 Then, the fix will land in `v2.4.0rc2`.

 - `develop` branch contains cutting edge changes